History of The Gold Star Journal

 - Since 2005, the cover has included the stars and bars, the name of the journal, the year, and the Citadel seal.
 With the 2005 edition, the four color photograph moved to the inside cover.

-- 2006 was the only edition to be printed completely in color.
+- The 2006 and 2015 editions are the only ones to have been printed completely in color.

 - From 1997-2008, The Gold Star Journal was published on campus by the staff of The Citadel Print Shop.